Prateekagarwal9/csvserver-task/README.md

 ## Submitting the solution
 Once you have pushed your progress,

-- Add `anju-infracloud` as collaborators to the repository.
+- Add `prateekagarwal9` as collaborators to the repository.
-- Reply to the email with link to your repository / send an email to `anju [at] infracloud [dot] io`.
+- Reply to the email with link to your repository / send an email to `prateek [at] kainskep [dot] com`.

 ---